 A focus on NPI generally and supplier quality specifically triggers a powerful change in the role of quality in the enterprise.
 The most fundamental transition is the shift from quality as a standalone process executed by a low-profile department to become a core part of the corporation’s fabric.
 Many companies view quality as a necessary evil and/or an insurance program.
 Now however, quality has the opportunity to engage more directly in the business.
 Quality leaders drive business results by reducing costs and improving quality and the customer experience.
 In turn, quality earns a higher status within the organization.

 Can a company achieve NPI results without the help of the quality leader?
 Of course, it can.
 However, the quality organization has unique skills critical for NPI success, specifically around formalizing and institutionalizing processes.
 Therefore, quality teams must take an active leadership role in NPI, SQM, and Quality 4.0.
 Quality applications like EQMS and/or SQM are essential to automate the collaborative portion of NPI.

 Quality leaders certainly find the research compelling: IX and Quality 4.0 early adopters achieved dramatic results for their efforts.
 They improved product quality, are meeting customer needs better, and have improved business performance.
 Those on the forefront created competitive advantage by aggressively pursuing transformation and digitalization.
 The bottom line: companies should take IX steps now or risk losing ground to competitors.

-If your company wants to accelerate and improve NPI, supplier quality and connected supplier use cases can the best place to start.
-Efforts to improve NPI, particularly supplier quality management, has significant benefit in NPI but also in quality and manufacturing.
+If your company wants to accelerate and improve NPI, supplier quality and connected supplier use cases can be the best place to start.
+Efforts to improve NPI, particularly supplier quality management, have significant benefits in NPI but also in quality and manufacturing.
 Further, SQM helps build a culture of quality and collaboration, which is critical to continuously improving NPI, quality, and manufacturing performance.